+One caravan insurance policy might seem pretty much like any other, so you may wonder why you need to bother comparing static caravan insurance.
 After all, given the amount of money that you probably spent on your static caravan, you’re likely to simply buy the best static caravan insurance policy.

-That means, some policies may be more suitable for you than others.
+The long and the short of it is that some policies may be more suitable for you than others.

 What you need to know when comparing static caravan insurance quotes

 First, keep firmly in the back of your mind that having a static caravan is, for many people, a dream as well as a substantial investment.
-That investment and dream could both be at risk though unless you have appropriate static caravan insurance.
+That investment and dream could both be at risk unless you have appropriate static caravan insurance.